 Practice Profile

-Michael accepts instructions throughout Chambers’ area of practice.
+Michael accepts instructions across Chambers’ core areas of practice

 Michael has a wide experience of planning issues, including: